 Centennial Park is adjacent to Honour Avenue, a popular destination to view the Autumn leaves.
 The park is also a popular picnic spot, and is home to the Ash Wednesday Memorial and mosaic statues that reflect the district’s history.

-Dog-Friendly Dining in the Macedon Ranges
+Dog-Friendly Cafes in the Macedon Ranges

 In Macedon, head to the highly-rated Mr Macedon, which has a nice outdoor area that’s dog-friendly.
-Open seven days a week for breakfast and lunch, order something off their menu that changes seasonal, or just grab an Allpress coffee.
+Open seven days a week for breakfast and lunch, order something off their menu that changes seasonally, or just grab an Allpress coffee.

-If you’d prefer a beer, another option is the Holgate Brewhouse in Woodend.
+Another option is the Holgate Brewhouse in Woodend.
 While dogs are not allowed inside, there’s a number of tables outside along the side street, where you can relax with a beverage and your pup.

 Dog-Friendly Accommodation in the Macedon Ranges